pouyiouk/Hello_World_in_C/README.md

 # Hello_World_in_C
-A simple Hello World in C programming language from 2011 when I was studying at Lancaster University

 A simple yet updated 'Hello World' program in C programming language from 2011 when I was studying at Lancaster University as a Software Engineer